aroberge/friendly-traceback-docs/docs/html/_sources/known.rst.txt

 .. code-block:: none

-    A `ZeroDivisionError` occurs when you are attempting to divide a value by zero:
+    A `ZeroDivisionError` occurs when you are attempting to divide a value by zero either directly or by using some other mathematical operation.
-        `result = my_variable / 0.`
-    It can also happen if you calculate the remainder of a division using the modulo operator `%`:
-        `result = my_variable % 0`
-    or if you try to raise 0 to a negative power.